kigyui/latexpatterns/inflatablehips/02-pattern.md

 vaugely correct.
 Some of the curves may have not worked right, and we'll deal with those next.

+Make sure the butt pad circle (in red) fit just within the pattern piece.
+If not you can adjust the radius in the Variables table.
+You could also adjust the "thickness" of the butt pad in the Variables table.
+I just made a guess default and it seemed ok.

+Adjust the curve from G0 down the leg, and G0B down the leg so that it roughly aligns with the points A19 and G12R.
+Since this is inflatable it's not important to be accurate, see my example above where we're close but not exact.

 Some of the pieces we join together have curves, and those curves are different on the two pieces, but the lengths of the curves have to be the same.
 Latex doesn't look good if you end up having one piece more